 TEAM ROSTERS and AGE QUALIFICATION

 Team rosters are due at registration.
 Age determination will be based on AAU guidelines and all teams should be prepared to present recent grade cards or birth certificates in the event of a protest.
-Each team is allowed a maximum of three grade exemptions.
-Those players participating as a grade exemption must have proof of grade from their school proving their grade level as of March 1st.
+GRADE EXCEPTIONS ARE NO LONGER VALID or ACCEPTED!

 Any team wishing to protest the roster of an opposing team must do so before the end of halftime or the beginning of the second half.
 Also, any team that protests roster of another team must be prepared to show age documentation of their own team as well.
 Any team found violating the age qualification will be forced to forfeit the game and will have to remove ineligible players from the roster before participating in another game.
 Also, any team that is caught playing an ineligible player will not be allowed to advance or win a tournament championship.